On Time (song): Background

 It was recorded on 21 October 1971 in London, the day that they finished the song "Alive", which was included on their 1972 album To Whom It May Concern.
-The swamp rocker "On Time" was one of Maurice's favorites, this being the first of three recordings he made of it.
+The swamp rocker "On Time" was one of Maurice's favourites, this being the first of three recordings he made of it.
 Maurice and guitarist Alan Kendall share a few tracks of acoustic and electric guitars, accompanied by Geoff Bridgford on drums and string arrangement by Bill Shepherd that should not fit in, but does.
 Maurice later described this number as his "Swamp period".

 "On Time" was only available on vinyl until it was included in the 1990 box set Tales from the Brothers Gibb.
 The single was released as a double A in the UK, Mexico, Spain and in Yugoslavia.
 In Mexico, the song was released under the title "A Tiempo".
 The song was released in 1971 in other countries like France, Germany and Italy.